Sigulda Castle: History

 The manor center began to develop in the fore-castle area of Sigulda Medieval Castle during the 17th century.
-There are still a few remaining 18th and 19th century buildings built during the ownership of the Von Borghs and Kropotkins.
+There are still a few remaining 18th- and 19th-century buildings constructed during the ownership of the Von Borghs and Kropotkins.
 These are the Summer Castle, the New Castle, the White Castle, the vagar's (supervisor of serfs) house, the servants' house, a barn, a laundry house and a vegetable and fruit basement.
 The manor center is enclosed by chipped boulder walls with a splendid gate structure.

-The New Castle was built during the time of Duchess Olga and Duke Dimitry Kropotkins from 1878 until 1881 using the materials from an older building which stood here during the 17th century.
+The New Castle was constructed during the time of Duchess Olga and Duke Dimitry Kropotkins from 1878 until 1881 using the materials from an older building which stood here in the 17th century.

 The master’s house was built in neo-gothic style by Jānis Mengelis from Cēsis.
 The planning and the shape of the house is simple.
 The architectural and artistic value of the castle is achieved through the successful use of Gothic forms and the color shades from the recycled chipped boulders.
-Looking through any window, you will have a panoramic view of the Gauja valley including the ruins of Sigulda castle.
-Farther away you will see the ruins of Krimulda and Turaida.
-On the opposite side, there is a neatly landscaped yard.
+Looking through any window, a view of the Gauja valley is visible, including the ruins of Sigulda castle.
+Further away the ruins of Krimulda and Turaida can be seen.
+On the opposite side, there is a landscaped yard.

-During World War I this building was destroyed.
+During World War I, this building was destroyed.
 In 1922, following the agrarian reforms, New Castle became the Writers’ Castle because it was used by the Latvian Union of Writers and Journalists.
-The building was in unusable condition after the war so the Union had to invest a large amount of money for restoration.
+The building was in an unusable condition after the war so the Union had to invest a large amount of money for restoration.
 In the 1920s and 1930s, full room and board was offered to writers and literary types as well as other visitors.